 In the aftermath of this firing, I also confirmed that the manager’s office was found a mess of an alarming number of uncompleted tasks.
 In addition to Arrington making her office a storage room for boxes; what she tried to do to Jamestown recently, by attempting to get their restroom project postponed until next year; and the fact that nothing ever got done about the eyesores that are Holly Hill and The Hotel, plus many other reasons, I’d have to say that Arrington was not fit for her job.
 Ever since Bradley became mayor, Arrington had to work, a load that was clearly burying her each day she stayed in her position.

 Who Decided to Tear Down our Beloved Water Tower?

-Was it Amy or was it Commissioners?
-Technically the answer is our Commissioners.
+Was it Amy or was it the commissioners?
+Technically the answer is our commissioners.
 They made the final decision and they were also the ones who didn’t lift a finger to get that tower maintained.
 Did Arrington have anything to do with the tower’s final destruction?

 During her tenure, especially early on, Arrington had the ability to recommend measures be taken to maintain our tower for posterity.
 She didn’t.
 Like our former Commissioners, she never lifted a finger either to impress the importance of having our tower maintained.
 For that, Arrington must bear the blame.

 Does Fellows Have a Right to Talk?

 I agree with you, writer, that Bradley has no authority to deny Fellows’ discussion of this issue in future meetings.
 If Fellows wants to fight about this a little longer, he surely has that right.
 A dead horse, though, comes to mind.